midtownrobotics/java-learning/assignments/week2.md

 * A car that's already started cannot be started again
 * A car that's already stopped cannot be stopped again

-Note: when I say "cannot" above, it means when the user tries to perform that action, you should display a message to them explaining why that action cannot be taken
+Note: when I say "cannot" above, it means when the user tries to perform that action, you should display a message to them explaining why that action cannot be taken.

 ### Extras

 Integrate polymorphism into this assignment.
 We haven't discussed polymorphism yet, but if you want to experiment, give it a shot.
-You will have three sub-classes that extend Car (as described below).

 * Create three different sub-classes for the Car class:
  * MiniVan: this type of car is slow and only accelerates by 3mph when you accelerate